-Besides the advantages for a minimill of an integrated DR plant, the HYL Mini-Module concept presents features, which are reflected in benefits associated to both operating and investment costs.
+Besides the advantages for a minimill of an integrated DR plant, the HYL Micro-Module or Mini-Module concept presents features, which are reflected in benefits associated to both operating and investment costs.
 Among these features, the following are the most important:

 - Small plant size.
 The main hurdle to integrate DR plants in minimills have been the investment cost associated with conventional (high capacity) DR plants, which makes the installation of DR plants in general not attractive for minimills.
-With this in mind, HYL and Ferrostaal have developed an optimised concept for a low investment cost DR plant with a capacity of 0.3 0.5 Mtpy.
+With this in mind, the Micro-Module and Mini-Module have been developed under an optimised concept for a low investment cost DR plant with a capacity of 0.2 0.5 Mtpy.
 This range of plant size was selected to cover most cases for the required amount of virgin metallics. - Low investment cost.
 Adapting the latest developments and improvements of the HYL Technology based on the ZR process scheme has significantly reduced the specific capital investment. - Optimised process design.
 Specific optimisation of process parameters, as a result of the industrial operation of the Hylsa 4M DR plant, has been incorporated in the design of the HYL Mini-Module. - Prefabricated equipment (skid-mounted, modular design).
-There has always been an economic compromise between prefabricated equipment and erection time.
-For big plants, to transport prefabricated equipment is not normally the best option.
-However, for this small plant, there is better economical attractiveness to have most systems and equipment skid-mounted thus, reducing erection time. - Short erection time.
+There has always been an economic compromise between prefabricated equipment and erection time. - Short erection time.
 As mentioned above, this is the result of modular design and prefabrication of most equipment. - Compact, optimised layout.
-The required area for a Mini-Module of 0.45 Mtpy (Figure 1) is only 52.5 m x 70.0 m, which can be easily implemented in existing facilities. - Synergy by using existing and/or common utilities/services.
+The required area for a Mini-Module of 0.5 Mtpy (Figure 1) is only 52.5 m x 70.0 m, which can be easily implemented in existing facilities. - Synergy by using existing and/or common utilities/services.
 Most of the existing infrastructure and utilities; i.e. oxygen plant, water systems, etc., can be utilised and/or modified to serve the Mini-Module.
 In such cases, additional investment can be reduced.

-Other inherent characteristics of the HYL Mini-Module are related to plant simplicity.
+Other inherent characteristics of the HYL Micro-Module or Mini-Module are related to plant simplicity.
 The simple and compact plant allows for low maintenance cost and minimum manpower requirements.
 The plant is also easy to operate and has low operating costs, basically due to its flexibility in processing a wide range of cheaper iron ores (pellets/lumps), and the uniformity of the finished DRI product.